michaelmcfarlandcampbell/portcominfo/README.md

 ### Support us
 This page will have opportunities to support the local community organisation by highlighting merchandise available from local shops or online.

+## Technologies Used

+## Testing

+## Deployment

+## Credits

+### Content
+* The content of the page is from my own research of the town.

+### Media
+* The photo on the home page is of one of the bridges over the River Barrow, taken by myself.
+* The image of the t-shirt is one using an photo of a forest view near Portarlington, taken by myself, and manipulated using Adobe Illustrator, and PlaceIt.net.

+### Acknowledgements

+* I received inspiration for this project from my husband, Andrew.